-The idea of this article is to help you to know what’s involved in order to perform a smart blind retrofit and automate your blinds or shades easily.
-If you are interested in purchasing a kit, you’ll find out exactly what you should be looking for, in this article.
+This article aims to help you know what’s involved in performing a smart blinds retrofit and easily automating your blinds or shades.
+If you are interested in purchasing a kit, you’ll find exactly what you should be looking for.

-Installing motorized blinds or shades is a common practice when it comes to home automation.
-With DIY kits available, not only is it an easier task, but also one that has become far more affordable in recent years.
+Installing motorized blinds or shades is a common practice for home automation.
+But, with DIY kits available, is it not only an easier task but also one that has become far more affordable in recent years?

-Here is some information on choosing your ideal smart blind kit based on features, and some tips about setting them up.
+Here is some information on choosing your ideal smart blind kit based on features and tips about setting them up.

-Is it difficult to install a retrofit kit?
+Is it difficult to install a smart motorized blind?

-The short answer is no, it’s actually really simple and I think anyone can do it.
+The short answer is no, it’s actually straightforward, and I think anyone can do it.

-It’s just a matter of removing your old window blinds or shades, assembling the new components onto the old blind according to the instructions.
+It’s just a matter of removing your old window blinds or shades and assembling the new components onto the old blind according to the instructions.
 Then you can reattach them to the window frame.
 It’s really as simple as that.

 So, this small project should be quite easy to accomplish.

-How much does a smart blinds retrofit kit cost?
+How much does a smart blind kit cost?

 Here are some examples of common motorized blind kits and their prices:

 These kinds can easily go for around $350 per window.
-In the event that you are someone like that, have a look at Hunter Douglas and Lutron Serena.
+If you are someone like that, have a look at Hunter Douglas and Lutron Serena.

 The main types of blinds that you can automate are as follows: